Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Concluding Remarks

 \item In our model, excluded--volume interactions are included, whereas the FENE elasticity is an ideal--chain approximation.
 For consistency, a real--chain elasticity law would be more appropriate in the presence of excluded volume \cite[][]{kivotides_dense}.
 This would allow us to test whether such realism alters polymer dynamics in turbulence, particularly the location and sharpness of the coil--stretch transition.

-\item Given the complexity of full--physics calculations in dilute and semi--dilute regimes, a less detailed yet informative approach may be desirable.
+\item Given the complexity of full-physics calculations in dilute and semi-dilute regimes, a less detailed yet informative approach may be desirable.
 In particular, one could develop a viscoelastic extension of Navier--Stokes vortex dynamics \cite[][]{kivotides_lagrangian}.
 Such a reduced description could guide and prioritise subsequent, more detailed computational studies.

-\end{enumerate}
+\end{enumerate}}